Disabled Facilities Grant

 The disabled person and any partner will normally be means tested to determine how much, if anything, they must contribute to the cost of the agreed works.
 If the disabled person is a child, the means test is suspended.
-If the disabled person is a private sector tenant, either the tenant and any partner will be means tested, or the landlord will be means tested.
+If the disabled person is a private sector tenant, both the tenant and any partner will be means tested.
 There is no fixed upper income or upper savings limit.
 Under certain circumstances applicants can be passported to a non-contributory grant.

 - Occupational Therapists (adult) 0300 041 6161

 Alternatively you can send your details to the following email address: Ashford&CanterburyARMS@kent.gov.uk.

 The grant applicant will normally be an owner-occupier, a private sector tenant, a private sector landlord, or a housing association tenant, although applications from prospective occupiers can be considered.

 In all cases the works must be necessary and appropriate to the needs of the disabled person and must be reasonable and practicable having regard to the age and condition of the property.

 The authority works in partnership with Kent County Council Social Services and in any case must receive a recommendation from an occupational therapist from either Adult Services or Children, Families and Education, which details the disabled adaptations required.

 'Disabled person' is defined in the governing legislation.